nap2000/docs/features.rst

   :ref:`Manage work using the console<console>`,
   Audit trail of all changes,
-  :ref:`Automatic labelling of images; translation of text and transcription of audio<automation>`,
+  :ref:`Automatic labelling of images; translation of text and transcription of audio<automation>`, :ref:`Automatically escalate cases if they have not been addressed in a specified time or based on the data<case_escalation>`, v20.06

 Security
 --------